hendrikmattern/physics/lecture_tutorials/2A_lec_tut.md

 ---

-## Electrostatics vs. Gravitation: A comparison of Coulomb's and gravitational force
+## Electrostatics vs. gravitation: A comparison of Coulomb's and gravitational force

-### Overview of Coulomb's Law
+### Overview of Coulomb's law

 Coulomb's Law describes the force between two point charges.
 It is given by: